bntech-ib/vision_hub/WITHDRAWAL_SYSTEM.md

 ### Withdrawal Flow

 1. User submits withdrawal request via API
-2. System validates sufficient balance
+2. System validates amount and payment method
-3. Withdrawal request is created with 'pending' status
+3. Request is stored with 'pending' status
-4. Admin approves withdrawal via admin panel
+4. Admin reviews and approves the request
-5. System validates balance again (double-check)
+5. System validates user has sufficient balance
-6. Deducts amount from selected source
+6. System deducts amount from selected source
-7. Creates transaction record
+7. Transaction record is created
-8. Updates withdrawal status to 'approved'
+8. Withdrawal status is updated to 'approved'
-9. Returns success response

-## Error Handling

-The system handles the following error cases:

-1. **Insufficient balance** - Returns 400 Bad Request
-2. **Non-pending withdrawal** - Returns 400 Bad Request
-3. **Invalid withdrawal ID** - Returns 404 Not Found
-4. **Database errors** - Returns 500 Internal Server Error

-## Security

-- All endpoints require authentication
-- Admin endpoints require admin privileges
-- Balance validation prevents overdrafts
-- Transaction records provide audit trail